-The compiling and linking of the C++ portions of OOMMF software are guided by the application pimake ("Platform Independent Make") which is distributed as part of the OOMMF release. pimake is similar in operation to the Unix utility program make, but it is written entirely in Tcl so that it will run anywhere Tcl is installed.
+The compiling and linking of the C++ portions of OOMMF software are guided by the application pimake ("Platform Independent Make") which is distributed as part of the OOMMF release (in the directory app/pimake/). pimake is similar in operation to the Unix utility program make, but it is written entirely in Tcl so that it will run anywhere Tcl is installed.
 Just as make is controlled by rules in files named Makefile or makefile, pimake is controlled by rules in files named makerules.tcl. pimake takes an optional argument on its command line which names the target to build.
-Like all OOMMF applications, pimake is to be executed using the OOMMF bootstrap application (Sec.
-5).

-If you unpacked the new OOMMF release into directory oommf which contained an earlier OOMMF release, build the target upgrade with pimake to clear away old executables and object files left behind from the compilation of the previous distribution, and to bring all files up to date with the new release:
+If a previous OOMMF distribution has been compiled and linked from the same root directory, build the target distclean with pimake to clear away any executables and object files left behind from the compilation of the previous distribution: